lucidmotifs/pbchallenge/README.md

 - $ pip install django
 - $ pip install djangorestframework
-- $ pip install django-widget-teaks
+- $ pip install django-widget-tweaks

 Then run the dev server with: